 On March 27, 2012 a confused and stressed out college sophomore realized her purpose.
 Amidst a stream of tears, and with a blind leap of faith, Cydney Irby launched Dream On Youth.
 Her founding principle?

 Your story is not over.

-What nobody could have planned is the relationship created when seven young women from all over the country, a sisterhood was born.
-Through text messages, videos, and photos; all seven would learn to celebrate every success, no matter how small, and the power of togetherness, even in times of struggle
+What nobody could have planned for is the relationship created when seven young women from all over the country united for one cause.
+Through text messages, videos, and photos; all seven would learn to celebrate every success and the power of togetherness, in every season.

 Dream On Youth is now the most bad*** empire of social goodness built for the people, by the people.
 We are proof that the millennial generation will be the change.
 We will turn dreamers into doers by teaching them the art of cultivating wellness, the beauty of networking with purpose, and the power of education.
 We will lead the masses to end the mental health stigma and speak for the protection of our identities.
 And now, friend, you're a witness to the phenomenon of imperfect people doing impossible things.